Motorcycle Registration in Maine

 - White and yellow copies of excise tax receipt and registration application from your town office.

 - A check to pay for the registration and sales and excise tax.
 Registration is $21.
-Sales tax, paid the first time you register the motorcycle, is 5% of the amount shown on the bill of sale.
-Excise tax is based on the book value of the motorcycle and usually starts at $24 per $1,000 for new vehicles.
+Sales tax, paid the first time you register the motorcycle, is 5.5% of the amount shown on the bill of sale.

 Once you pay all the fees, you'll be issued Maine motorcycle plates and a current registration sticker.